-Delightfully uncluttered, yet still filled with treasures, Plum Consignment’s Stapleton shop is bright and impeccably organized.
+Delightfully uncluttered, yet still filled with treasures, Plum Consignment’s Central Park shop is bright and impeccably organized.
 A recent visit turned up several Anthropologie second runs, Burberry flats, 7 for All Mankind jeans and dozens of other desirables.
-Because the store tends to only accept consignment goods that are no more than a couple of years old, the inventory tends to be very on-trend or classic.
+Because the store generally only accepts consignment goods that are no more than a couple of years old, the inventory tends to be very on-trend or classic.

-A unique concept under the Goodwill umbrella, Déjà Blue gathers the non-profits best brand-name donations to create a higher-end (but still low-priced) shopping experience in the Cherry Creek neighborhood.
-Instead of sifting through racks of junk, expect to zero in on current trends and coveted brands.
+A unique concept under the Goodwill umbrella, Déjà Blue gathers the non-profit’s best brand-name donations to create a higher-end (but still lower-priced) shopping experience in the Cherry Creek neighborhood.
+Instead of sifting through rack after rack, expect to zero in on current trends and coveted brands.

-In Denver’s historic Golden Triangle Creative District is one of the most elegant secondhand shops around.
+You’ll find one of the city’s most elegant secondhand shops in Denver’s historic Golden Triangle Creative District.
 In fact, so selective is Meek’s owner, you might not believe these are thrifted items.
 You’ll find a mix of clothing (Levi’s, earth-toned jackets and sweaters, super-soft flannel shirts) and home goods (rugs, wall hangings, indigo-dyed throws).

-A real-deal vintage shop with styles from every era, this colorful, bursting-at-the-seams South Broadway boutique has racks of 70s slinky sequined jacket and 50s-era hourglass frocks.
+A real-deal vintage shop with styles from every era, this colorful, bursting-at-the-seams South Broadway boutique has racks of 70s sequined jackets and 50s-era hourglass frocks.
 Plus, plenty of merchandise that’s less costume-y.
 If you need a perfectly broken-in vintage concert T-shirt, this is your go-to place.